 Please remember to put your containers out by 6.30am on your collection day.

-We will be delivering the new recycling containers to every household included on the Kerbside sort scheme, if you have not received a set these can be requested via email@example.com
+We have delivered the new recycling containers to every household included on the Kerbside sort scheme, if you have not received a set these can be requested via email@example.com

 We are not reducing your waste and recycling collection service.
 We are asking that the same amount of waste be presented at the kerbside for collection, just in a different way.